elasticpath/epcc-cli/README.md

 echo "Adding changed files back to git" git diff --cached --name-only --diff-filter=ACM | grep -E "\.(go)$" | xargs  git add
 ```

+### Generating Go Routine Dumps

+You can send a `SIGQUIT` to `epcc` to get it to generate a go routine dump, this can be useful for debugging deadlocks and other performance issues.

+On Linux and maybe other OS, you can use CTRL+\ to send a `SIGQUIT` to the process.